c0pperdragon/SIO2SD/README.md

 ## User interface
 You can switch though the numbered disks 00 to 99 with the two buttons.
 This is the maximum number of disks supported on a single SDcard.
 When you switch beyond 99, you will see -- on the display, which means the device now emulates a switched off floppy drive.
-Selecting a number for which no diskfile exists, will simulate a device with no floppy inserted (in this case you can create a diskfile with the DOS format functions).
+Selecting a number for which no diskfile exists will simulate a device with no floppy inserted (in this case you can create a diskfile with the DOS format functions).

 You can also emulate a second floppy drive, which is very usable for example for holding the save disks